Frequently Asked Questions (FAQs)

 Onboarding to Magnify follows a two-step process:

-- Enabling account insights and no-code motion automation
+2. Enabling AI-powered insights and no-code motion automation

-Our Customer Onboarding team will walk you through a step-by-step on-call guided experience to complete the platform integrations, after which it will take our systems about a week to ingest all the required data from these integrations.
-Post data ingestion, our systems will take about another week to process the data to generate insights and make them available for motion creation.
+Our Customer Onboarding team will walk you through a step-by-step guided experience to complete the platform integrations, after which it will take our systems about a week to ingest all the required data from these integrations.
+Post data ingestion, your AI-powered forecasts and drivers will be generated and made available on your Dashboard and AI Insights page.

 What user roles are available within Magnify?